 All of our water supply is from nine (9) deep groundwater wells located throughout Muhlenberg Township.
 The existing water system includes five (5) booster pumping stations, six (6) storage reservoirs, and about 112 miles of transmission and distribution mains.
 The Authority system serves portions of Muhlenberg Township (including the former Borough of Temple), and portions of Laureldale Borough and Alsace Township.
 Public water supply is provided to approximately 9,013 customers with an average water demand of about 3.477 million gallons per day.
 We are committed to ensuring the quality of your water, and the Muhlenberg Township Authority works around the clock to provide top quality water to every tap.
-The Authority did not have any reporting violations in 2022, and is in full compliance with the DEP.
+The Authority did have two reporting violations in 2023.
+These have now been resolved and the Authority is in full compliance with the DEP.
 The Authority has met the stringent guidelines for every contaminant in drinking water required to be tested by the DEP.
 By meeting these guidelines, there is no known or expected risk to health.